-Watching the documentary Lipstick and Liquor-Secrets in The Suburbs confirmed for me that I'm in a different place in my recovery than before.
-While I bet this documentary would be helpful to many many women I didn't gleam any new information from it, in fact I was frustrated by the continued rhetoric around alcoholism being a blameless disease that can't be controlled by will power in one breath then in the next saying all alcoholics can do is ask for help to stop drinking.
+Watching the documentary Lipstick and Liquor: Secrets in The Suburbs confirmed for me that I'm in a different place in my recovery than before.
+While I bet this documentary would be helpful to many many women, I didn't gleam any new information from it.
+In fact I was frustrated by the continued rhetoric around alcoholism being a blameless disease that can't be controlled by will power in one breath then in the next saying all alcoholics can do is ask for help to stop drinking.
 Huh?
 Why don't the books and documentaries I've seen acknowledge the quagmire they present?
 I find it a irritating thought loop that isn't helpful for me to understand myself, my actions and my mental patterns that led and can lead to more drinking.
 Back to the documentary.
 It showcases many middle and upper-middle class women and their stories about recovery.
 In between each story their is elongated mystery about Julie.
 A little cliff hanger in between each of the stories of hope and struggle, but I'll say no more to keep from a spoiler situation.
 Their stories were diverse and they told them well.
 I could have done without some of the recreations of events and dramatic spinning of liquor bottles and wine glasses.
 This documentary's audience seems to be a 50s middle class suburban white woman who is shamefully and secretively drinking or new to sobriety and struggling with feelings of guilt and loniness.